 Respect Life / Pro-Life

 The mission of the Respect Life Office is to proclaim and defend a fundamental truth of our faith: the God-given, inviolable dignity of every person.
 By utilizing the resources of the universal Church, this office strives to foster the Culture of Life by means of education and prayer.
 Learn more through our specific apostolic works: pro-life activities and education, post-abortion care, chastity education, natural family planning.Pro-Life Activities

 Visitation Chapel is Dedicated to Prayer for an End to Abortion

 The Visitation Chapel has been established in the Gibb Office Building, 502 1st Ave N, Fargo, ND as a sacred space dedicated to prayer for an end to abortion.
 Every Wednesday, an 8 a.m.
-Mass is celebrated at the chapel, followed by Eucharistic Adoration at 8:30 a.m., which continues until 3:15 p.m. when Benediction takes place.
+Mass is celebrated at the chapel, followed by Eucharistic Adoration at 8:30 a.m., which continues until 3 p.m. when Benediction takes place.
 The Chaplet of Divine Mercy is recited at the Hour of Mercy, 3 p.m.
 Other prayer in the Chapel is intended for private devotion.
 Persons are needed to pray before the Blessed Sacrament on an hourly basis from 8:30 a.m. to 3 p.m.
 To sign up for your hour of prayer or for more information, please contact Rachelle at (701) 356-7910.
 Read the New Earth story (PDF) about the chapel.

-Priests are also able to sign up to offer Mass on Wednesdays at 8 a.m., or Benediction at 3:15 p.m.
+Priests are also able to sign up to offer Mass on Wednesdays at 8 a.m., or Benediction at 3:00 p.m.
 To schedule a date, please contact Rachelle at the number above or via email at rachelle.sauvageau(at)fargodiocese(dot)org.

 40 Days for Life North Dakota: Fall campaign - Sept.
-24 to Nov.
-2
+23 to Nov.
+1, 2015

-40 Days for Life North Dakota participates in the national campaign of prayer – fasting – peaceful vigil that is being conducted in hundreds of cities across our nation.
+40 Days for Life North Dakota participates in the national campaign of prayer – fasting – peaceful vigil on an annual basis.
 For more information visit: www.40daysforlifend.com; in Fargo call (701) 356-7979 or contact the Pregnancy Help Center at (701) 284-6601 or phc(at)polarcomm(dot)com

 Walk with Christ for Life: Oct.
-5
+4, 2015

 The annual diocesan Eucharistic procession, Walk with Christ for Life, will be held Respect Life Sunday, Oct.
-6, at the Cathedral of St. Mary, 604 Broadway, Fargo.
+5, at the Cathedral of St. Mary, 604 Broadway, Fargo.
 The day’s events will begin with Holy Mass at Noon, followed by a prayerful, peaceful procession to the state’s only abortion facility.
 A short prayer service will be held outside the abortion facility, then those gathered will return to the Cathedral for Benediction.

 Youth Called to March for Life!
+Jan.
+18-23, 2015

 National Night of Prayer: Dec.
-8-9
+8-9, 2015

-Mass for God's Children: Feb.
-13, 2014
+Mass for God's Children: Nov.
+5, 2015

-Good Friday Stations of the Cross at Fargo abortuary: April 18, 2014
+Good Friday Stations of the Cross at Fargo abortuary: April 3, 2015

 Good Friday Stations of the Cross will be prayed at the Fargo abortuary, 512 1st Ave.
-North, at 10 a.m. on Friday, April 18.
+North, at 10 a.m. on Friday, April 3.
 Please join us as we commemorate our Lord's Passion and Death and pray for those who promote and have been wounded by the abortion experience.
 For more information, contact Rachelle at (701) 356-7910.